 Design and write a function to display the output shown below.
 Write a line of code to call your function.

-Way down south where banannas grow, A grasshopper stepped on an elephant's toe.
+Way down south where bananas grow, A grasshopper stepped on an elephant's toe.
 The elephant said, with tears in its eyes, 'Pick on somebody your own size.'

-Study the program shown carefully and identify any error(s).
+Study the program shown carefully and identify two syntax errors.